jshaw22/meteor-bingo/README.md

 <h4>TODO:<h4>
 <h5>Onboarding Component<h5>
-- profile picture(s) need to be better handled.
+Profile picture(s) need to be better handled.
 We should *require* a profile pic?
 Yes, No?
 - Store profile images into S3 after local testing?
 - use graphicsmagick to make thumbnails, resize, optimize